Nick Adams (actor, born 1931): The Rebel

 In 1959, Adams starred in the ABC series The Rebel playing the character Johnny Yuma, a wandering, ex-Confederate, journal-keeping, sawed-off shotgun toting "trouble-shooter" in the old American west.
-He is credited as a co-creator of The Rebel, but he had no role in writing the pilot or any of the series' episodes.
+He is credited as a co-creator of The Rebel but he had no role in writing the pilot or any of the series' episodes.
 Adams had asked his friend Andrew J. Fenady to write the pilot as a starring vehicle for him.
 The series' only regular character, publicized as a "Reconstruction beatnik", was played by Adams.
 He reportedly consulted with John Wayne for tips on how to play the role.
-Adams wanted Presley to sing the theme song for The Rebel, but the show's producer wanted Johnny Cash.
+Adams wanted Presley to sing the theme song for The Rebel but the show's producer wanted Johnny Cash.
 Adams recorded the song "Tired and Lonely Rebel" in 1960.
-Guest stars appearing on the series during its two-year run included Dan Blocker, Johnny Cash, Leonard Nimoy, Tex Ritter, and Robert Vaughn.
+Guest stars appearing on the series during its two-year run included Dan Blocker, Johnny Cash, Leonard Nimoy, Tex Ritter and Robert Vaughn.
 A total of 76 half-hour episodes were filmed before the series was cancelled in 1961.
 Reruns were syndicated for several years.
 Adams went back to TV and film work, along with a role in the short-lived but critically successful television series Saints and Sinners.

 Twilight of Honor

-Adams was nominated for an Academy Award for Best Supporting Actor for his performance as an unlikable murder suspect in the film Twilight of Honor (1963), which featured the film debuts of both Linda Evans and Joey Heatherton.
-He campaigned heavily for the award, spending over $8,000 on ads in trade magazines, but many of his strongest scenes had been cut from the movie, and he lost to Melvyn Douglas.
+Adams was nominated for an Academy Award for Best Supporting Actor for his performance as unlikable murder suspect Ben Brown in the film Twilight of Honor (1963), which featured the film debuts of both Linda Evans and Joey Heatherton.
+He campaigned heavily for the award, spending over $8,000 on ads in trade magazines but many of his strongest scenes had been cut from the movie and he lost to Melvyn Douglas for Hud at the 36th Academy Awards.

 Toho Studios and career decline

 In 1964, Adams had a leading role opposite Nancy Malone in an episode ("Fun and Games") of The Outer Limits.
 A review of this episode written over three decades later would characterize him as an "underrated actor".
-By this time Adams's career was stalling.
-He had high hopes his co-starring performance with Robert Conrad in Young Dillinger (1964) would be critically acclaimed, but the project had low production values, and both critics and audiences rejected the film.
+By this time Adams' career was stalling.
+He had high hopes his co-starring performance with Robert Conrad in Young Dillinger (1964) would be critically acclaimed, but the project had low production values and both critics and audiences rejected the film.
 Also that year, Adams guest-starred in an episode of the short-lived CBS drama The Reporter.
+He also co-starred with Boris Karloff in Die, Monster, Die!
+(1965), a gothic horror–sci fi movie filmed in England.